 This spring has seen some very unsettled weather – snow one day, sunny and mid-teens the next, followed by more snow.
 These weather patterns are not uncommon in mountainous regions worldwide, and here in the Canadian Rockies it’s expected, especially in springtime.
 But it takes us back to last summer and a backcountry hiking trip to Egypt Lake for an update of the Banff Mount Assiniboine Map, which was published last September.

 With reservations being required many months in advance for backcountry travel in Banff National Park, the weather is not something you can work around, which we learnt firsthand on this trip.
-The prediction was for snow in the alpine, even though it was mid-July, but with three families keen to hit the trail, we rode the Sunshine gondola and headed off to Healy Pass, regardless of the forecast.
+The prediction was for snow in the alpine, even though it was mid-July, but with three families keen to hit the trail, we headed out, regardless of the forecast.

 Here we are taking a break at Healy Pass.